-We also provided the full range of meeting planning support, working in collaboration with the NCD planning committee to identify, select and invite participants representing diversity across a number of demographic characteristics including age, geographic location, disability, race/ethnicity and areas of expertise.
+New Editions also provided the full range of meeting planning support, working in collaboration with the NCD planning committee to identify, select and invite participants representing diversity across a number of demographic characteristics, including age, geographic location, disability, race/ethnicity, and areas of expertise.
 New Editions meeting planners secured and managed an accessible meeting location and provided all meeting support such as interpreters and other accommodations, audio-visual, programs and handouts.

 New Editions supports the ability of states, territories and localities in their efforts to be inclusive of people with disabilities when planning, delivering and evaluating public health programs.
-Specifically, New Editions supports an exciting effort by NCBDDD to develop educational resources for public health disability staff, draft models and measures for state-based disability public health programs, assess current and future needs of disability staff and highlight the current capacity and functioning of public health disability programs.
+Specifically, New Editions supports an exciting effort by the National Center on Birth Defects and Developmental Disabilities (NCBDDD) to develop educational resources for public health disability staff, draft models and measures for state-based disability public health programs, assess current and future needs of disability staff, and highlight the current capacity and functioning of public health disability programs.

 Our efforts will ultimately culminate in the development of a national training program to improve the capacity of state public health staff to more fully address the needs of individuals with disabilities.
 We will host a virtual learning center where members of our target audience can easily access and navigate relevant tools and resources to support the effort.

-Funded under Medicaid’s Money Follows the Person (MFP) program, New Editions contract - Housing Capacity Building Initiative for Community Living Project - was announced in June 2010 by Health and Human Services (HHS) Secretary Sebelius.
-The Secretary lauded the project’s vision to assist older adults and those with chronic conditions to find appropriate housing to live more independent lives.
-This technical assistance project joins the departments of HHS and Housing and Urban Development (HUD), under the Centers for Medicare & Medicaid Services (CMS) MFP Rebalancing Demonstration, to assist federal, state and local agencies and community partners to create a sustainable, collaborative system between housing and human services agencies — particularly aimed at those people transitioning from nursing homes and other restrictive settings or at risk of institutionalization to live in the community.
+Funded under Medicaid’s Money Follows the Person (MFP) program, the New Editions contract, Housing Capacity Building Initiative for Community Living Project, was announced in June 2010 by the U.S. Department of Health and Human Services (HHS) Secretary Sebelius.
+The Secretary lauded the project’s vision to assist older adults and those with chronic conditions find appropriate housing to live more independent lives.
+This technical assistance project joins the departments of HHS and Housing and Urban Development (HUD), under the Centers for Medicare & Medicaid Services (CMS) MFP Rebalancing Demonstration, to assist federal, state and local agencies and community partners create a sustainable, collaborative system between housing and human services agencies - particularly those aimed at helping individuals transitioning from nursing homes and other restrictive settings or at-risk of institutionalization - to live in the community.

-- Pilot activities offering local-level agencies and local community leaders the opportunity to work closely together on a defined project for housing and supportive services
+- Pilot activities offering local-level agencies and local community leaders the opportunity to work closely together on a defined project for housing and supportive services; and

-- Dissemination of resources and promising to continue to foster relationships between housing and human services agencies in the future.
+- Dissemination of resources and the promise to continue to foster relationships between housing and human services agencies in the future.

-New Editions provides technical and logistical support for a national expert panel composed to assist the NIH Rehabilitation Medicine Department develop a holistic definition of adults with chronic health care needs that can be used in national surveys and clinical settings.
-We are assisting the Epidemiology and Biostatistics Section of the NIH Rehabilitation Medicine Department in an important initiative to provide the field with a new focal point for measurement, surveillance and service—a non-categorical, holistic definition of adults who require ongoing medical, functional or mental health services or supports in order to maximize their well-being and participation.
+New Editions provides technical and logistical support to a national expert panel; a panel formed to assist the National Institutes of Health’s (NIH’s) Rehabilitation Medicine Department develop a holistic definition of adults with chronic health care needs that can be used in national surveys and clinical settings.
+New Editions is assisting the Epidemiology and Biostatistics Section of the NIH Rehabilitation Medicine Department in an important initiative to provide the field with a new focal point for measurement, surveillance and service: A non-categorical, holistic definition of adults who require ongoing medical, functional or mental health services or supports in order to maximize their well-being and participation.

-Experts will help develop a formal, population-level definition of adults with chronic health care needs, define key subgroups and develop screening questions for inclusion in national surveys and clinical settings.
-We will enlist the expert team of scientists, identify and manage relevant research articles, design and maintain an interactive website for panel members, convene regularly scheduled teleconferences and manage one in-person meeting per year.
+The expert panel will help develop a formal, population-level definition of adults with chronic health care needs; define key subgroups; and develop screening questions for inclusion in national surveys and clinical settings.
+New Editions will enlist the expert panel of scientists; identify and manage relevant research articles; design and maintain an interactive website for the panel members; convene regularly scheduled teleconferences; and manage one in-person meeting per year.